 9. Once you’re done stuffing your apple, close the hole either by stapling it or finishing the lacing around the edge.

 I love how these apples were a team effort.
 We all did the painting, Lucy and I laced the apples, and Theo was the stuffer!
-We have our finished paper apples displayed near our nature table and books, but you could also attach some yarn to the top to hang them around your house to decorate for fall!
+We have our finished paper apples displayed near our nature table and fall books, but you could also attach some yarn to the top to hang them around your house to decorate for fall!

 Some of Our Favorite Apple Books for Kids